List of concentration and internment camps: Cherokee

 The first large-scale confinement of a specific ethnic group in detention centers began in the summer of 1838, when President Martin Van Buren ordered the U.S. Army to enforce the Treaty of New Echota (a Native American removal treaty) by rounding up the Cherokee into prison camps before relocating them.
 Called "emigration depots", the three main ones were located at Ross's Landing (Chattanooga, Tennessee), Fort Payne, Alabama, and Fort Cass (Charleston, Tennessee).
 Fort Cass was the largest, with over 4,800 Cherokee prisoners held over the summer of 1838.
-Many died in these camps due to disease, which spread rapidly because of the close quarters and bad sanitary conditions:
+Many died in these camps due to disease, which spread rapidly because of the close quarters and bad sanitary conditions.

+Nisqually (Washington)

+In November 1855 an internment camp was set up on Fox Island in Puget Sound for non-combatant tribal members, following the killing of nine white settlers.
+The internees were faced with poor food and shelter, and lack of medical care.
+Of some 700 people held at the site, 80 died between May and September 1856.
+The main causes of death were respiratory conditions such as tuberculosis.